damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. View our [DMCA policy](https://about.gitlab.com/dmca) in regards to copyright / intellectual property violations
 1. Comply with the [GitLab Inc. Proprietary Information and Assignment Agreement](Proprietary Information and Assignment Agreement) and/or [GitLab B.V.
 NDA and IP Agreements](https://about.gitlab.com/handbook/contracts/#bv-nda-ip).

-## Access to Shared Credentials<a name="sharing-credentials"></a>

-We use [1Password](https://gitlab.1password.com) to keep track of our (shared) credentials, as also described in more detail on the [Security page](/handbook/security/).
-At times, there will be credentials that you need which are _not_ stored in a shared vault on 1Password, for one reason or another.
-To find those credentials, locate the 'secure note' in the team's Shared vault titled "How to gain access to credentials that are not in these vaults".
-That note lists the relevant services, a brief note about why the credentials are not shared, and whom you should contact to gain access.

 ## Spending Company Money<a name="spending-company-money"></a>